TBD54566975/ssi-service/README.md

 You should then be able to send requests as follows:

-Note: port 3000 is used by default.
-If you're running via docker compose, the port will be `8000`.
+Note: port 3000 is used by default, specified in `config.toml`, for the SSI Service process.
+If you're running via `mage run` or docker compose, the port to access will be `8080`.

 ```shell
  ~ curl localhost:3000/health